aflin/rampart/docs/source/rampart-server.rst

 At "begin code", code is run in the main thread.
-Global functions and variables declared here will be copied when the server starts.
+Global functions and variables declared here will be copied to server threads when the server starts.

 At "server.start" new threads are created, each beginning its own event loop.

 At "end of script" the main thread's event loop starts and "server.start" is initialized from within the main thread's event loop.
+The main thread accepts requests and forwards them to the least busy server thread.

 Server.start creates the configured number of threads (as specified or equal to the number of cpu cores on the system).
 Upon creation several things
 happen:

     * Two duktape contexts are created for each thread.
-One for http requests and one for websockets conversations.
+One for HTTP requests and one for websockets conversations.

     * Each duktape context is a separate JavaScript interpreter.
 In